rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 ```

 Alternatively, you can uninstall `Django` and then install it again without specifying the version.
 Of course, you can repeat those steps in an analogous way, to downgrade a package version instead of upgrading it.
-You can do a lot of things with Pipenv, but the previously detailed are to me the main ones.
+You can do a lot of things with Pipenv, but the previously mentioned throughout are the main features.
 Pretty easy, right?
 Now let's see a summary of the mentioned commands provided by Pipenv:

 - `pipenv install` to create a virtual environment.
 - `pipenv install --python <Python version>` to create a virtual environment indicating the desired Python version (that you have installed using Pyenv).